 In February 1979 he moved to the Technical University of Catalunya (UPC) in Barcelona, Spain, where he was hired as an Associated Professor on Structural Mechanics at the School of Civil Engineering.
 He became a Full Professor with tenure on June 1983.
 From March 1983 to March 1989 he was the Director of the School of Civil Engineering at UPC.
 During that period and under his personal supervision the new premises of the Civil Engineering School (?
 20.000 m2) were designed and built in the new campus of UPC.

 On March 1987 he founded CIMNE (International Center for Numerical Methods in Engineering, www.cimne.com), a research center specialized in the development and application of numerical methods in engineering.
-Since 1987 he is the Executive Vice-President and Director of CIMNE.
-This center has grown to employ some 180 scientists and engineers from 25 different countries worldwide specialized in research activities in different fields of engineering and science (civil, mechanical, aerospace and naval engineering, bio-medical engineering, food engineering, etc.).
+This center has grown to employ some 250 scientists and engineers from 25 different countries worldwide specialized in research activities in different fields of engineering and science (civil, mechanical, aerospace and naval engineering, bio-medical engineering, food engineering, etc.).
 CIMNE has received many prestigious Awards in Cataluña and by the European Commission.

 In 2002 he created the CIMNE Classroom Network.
 The CIMNE Classrooms are physical spaces jointly created by CIMNE and a University for the development of training, research and technology transfer activities (see www.cimne.com for further details).
-The CIMNE Classroom Network incorporates nowadays 24 centers created between CIMNE and universities in Spain and in several Latin American countries (Argentina, Mexico, Chile, Peru, Colombia, Brazil, Cuba and Venezuela).
+The CIMNE Classroom Network incorporates nowadays 30 centers created between CIMNE and universities in Spain and in several Latin American countries (Argentina, Brasil, Chile, Colombia, Cuba, El Salvador, Guatemala, Mexico and Peru).
 The CIMNE Classrooms are a unique instrument for scientific and technical cooperation between research, academic and industrial organizations in Europe and Latin-American.

-Has supervised 69 Ph.D.
-Theses and 95 Master Theses .
-30 of his former students are now full professors in Universities in Spain (13), USA (4), UK (2) and Latin America (11).
+Has supervised 70 Ph.D.
+Theses and 115 Master Theses.
+57 of his former students are now full professors in Universities in Spain (22), UK (2), other European countries (9), USA (6), Asia-Pacific (3) and Latin America (15).
 He has had a significant impact in the creation of new scientific groups in cooperation with his former students.

 In 1989 he was the founder and first President of the Spanish Association for Numerical Methods in Engineering (SEMNI, www.cimne.upc.es/semni).
 Under his presidency (1989- 2004) SEMNI became the largest association in Europe in the field of Numerical Methods in Engineering.
 SEMNI has organized 8 congresses in the field.
 On June 2004 he was appointed Honorary President of SEMNI.
 In July 2005 he was appointed Honorary Member of the Portuguese Association of Theoretical, Applied and Computational Mechanics (APMTAC) as recognition of his work towards the unification of APMTAC and SEMNI conferences which are jointly held since 1983 and typically attract some 400 scientists and engineers.